Annette Obrestad seems like a nice, quiet, unassuming woman - until you meet her at the poker table.

 Through calculated play and a couple risky moves Obrestad made it to heads-up play against Londoner John Tabatabai.
 After several hours of play that went back and forth, Obrestad took a commanding lead.

 The final hand of the day, one that Obrestad will likely remember forever, saw her dealt pocket sevens against Tabatabai's 6 5 .
 The flop went 7 6 5 and Obrestad thought for a minute and then pushed all-in.
 Tabatabai made the call but was shocked to find his two pair bested by Obrestad's set of sevens.

 The board finished 2 Q and Annette_15's place in poker history was secured.
 At only 18 years old (her birthday was the day after the Main Event) Obrestad had won one of the most prestigious poker tournaments ever held in Europe.

 Annette Obrestad won £1 million ($2.01 million) for her victory, which was the best ever for a female player in a single event.
 Ironically organizers had marketed the event with the tagline, "Who will be the King of Europe?"

 Needless to say, they had to change their tune when it was in fact a Queen, not a King, who won the prestigious poker tournament.

 A number of poker professionals who were at the WSOPE, including Kirk Morrison and Daniel Negreanu, touted her performance as one of the most impressive they had ever seen.

-Shortly after the WSOPE Obrestad was signed by Betfair Poker, and she continued to frequent online tournaments.
-She also began to make the rounds in European live tournaments and other bigger-buy-in events that allow players under 21 to compete.
+Shortly after the WSOPE Obrestad was signed by Betfair Poker and she continued to frequent online tournaments.
+She also began to make the rounds in European live tournaments and other bigger-buy-in events that allowed players under 21 to compete.